-- 1. Add the classpaths to the file EXTCLASSPATH defined in the ArtiSynth root directory.
-Instructions for doing this are given the section Adding external classes using EXTCLASSPATH of the ArtiSynth Installation Guide. - 2.
+- 1. Add the classpaths to the ArtiSynth's external class path.
+Instructions for doing this are given the section "Setting the external classpath" of the User Interface Guide. - 2.
 Add the classpaths within the MATLAB session using the javaaddpath() command.
 This should be done before the first call to artisynth(), perhaps within a startup script. - 3.
 Add the classpaths to an ASCII text file called javaclasspath.txt located in one of the directories in the MATLAB search path, as described in Section 2.6.